rbonfichi/monte-carlo-gmp-pharma/docs/chapters/chapter06_analysis.md

 # Chapter 6 – Analysis of Results

+In Chapter 5 we generated 10,000 simulated assay results.
-Once a Monte Carlo simulation is complete, the next step is to **analyze the simulated data**.
+Now the next step is to **analyze these simulated data** systematically.
 This allows us to assess compliance with specifications, estimate process capability, and evaluate risks.

 ---